syn990/SYN-OS/SYN-LFS/README.md

 Firmware isn't held back for being non-free: linux-firmware, Intel's SOF audio firmware, and Intel and AMD microcode, built into the kernel since there's no initramfs to carry it.

-VLC, GIMP and the rest of the applications from `syn-packages.zsh` are built from the book too, along with the Rust toolchain that librsvg needs, which is what draws SVG icons, thumbnails and the diagrams in the Docs menu.
+The desktop's applications come from the same list the Arch ISO installs, `syn-packages.zsh`: VLC, GIMP, OBS, FeatherPad, xarchiver, feh, the CLI tools, the filesystem and disk tools, OpenVPN, Bluetooth, and so on.
+Audacity and OpenRA are upstream's own AppImages unpacked into `/opt`, since both expect a package manager to hand them a pile of libraries or a .NET runtime.
+The Rust toolchain is upstream's build, and it's there for librsvg, which is what draws SVG icons, thumbnails and the diagrams in the Docs menu.

+Compressed swap in RAM is set up at boot from `synos.conf`'s `ZramPercent` and `ZramMaxMiB`, which is the job systemd's zram-generator does on Arch.

 Chrome is Google's own .deb unpacked into `/opt`.
 Steam is Valve's launcher; the `lib32-*` recipes give it and 32-bit games Mesa (with a 32-bit LLVM), the X11 and Vulkan libraries and ALSA through PipeWire.
 Steam still downloads its own runtime, as it does everywhere.